Japan with Naomi Pomeroy

 Our journey has come to an end.
 As we say goodbye to Naomi and each other, we know we’ll be back, and soon.
 We’ve seen so much, and yet we’ve barely scratched the surface.

-The highly energized commotion of Tokyo melts away at the Gate Hotel.
+The highly energized commotion of Tokyo melts away.
 Here, time passes gently and the cityscape outside feels a world away.
-Inside it's fashionable high art, a bar with floor-to-ceiling views of central Tokyo, and all the comforts you'd expect.
-The Ginza district location means we're in the heart of nightlife, theater, and shopping.
+Inside it's fashionable high art at the studio and gallery, a restaurant with decadent seasonal ingredients to savor, and a rooftop terrace full of greenery and stunning city views—plus, all the comforts you'd expect.

 Enso Ango Tomi IIKyoto